 As the world’s most popular dietary supplement, you can easily find an extensive range of multivitamin supplements to fit any age, gender and lifestyle on the shelves of grocery stores, pharmacies and health shops alike.
-Multivitamins have become a household staple in many parts of the world, and surveys have even found that more than one-third of all Americans take multivitamins daily in the hopes of improving their health, warding off disease, and enriching their diets with any vitamins and minerals that they might be missing.
-(1)
+Multivitamins have become household staples in many parts of the world, and surveys have even found that more than one-third of all Americans take multivitamins daily in the hopes of improving their health, warding off disease, and enriching their diets with any vitamins and minerals that they might be missing.

 So do multivitamins work, and should you consider adding them into your daily routine?
 Let’s dive right in and take a look at what you need to know, along with the best vitamins for men and best vitamins for women to take.